cloudfoundry/cf-for-k8s/docs/deploy.md

 1. Run the following commands to install Cloud Foundry on your Kubernetes cluster.

       i.
-Render the final K8s template to raw K8s configuration
+Render the final K8s template to raw K8s configuration.
+The default installation of cf-for-k8s is optimized for infrastructures that do not support `service.type: LoadBalancer`.
+You will have to manually configure a loadbalancer.
       ```console
       ytt -f config -f ${TMP_DIR}/cf-values.yml > ${TMP_DIR}/cf-for-k8s-rendered.yml
       ```
-      OR if you are deploying on a public cloud that supports service type: `LoadBalancer` then you should include the `./config-optional/ingressgateway-service-loadbalancer.yml`.
+      If you are deploying on a public cloud that supports `service.type: LoadBalancer` then you should include the `./config-optional/ingressgateway-service-loadbalancer.yml`.
       ```console
       ytt -f config -f config-optional/ingressgateway-service-loadbalancer.yml -f ${TMP_DIR}/cf-values.yml > ${TMP_DIR}/cf-for-k8s-rendered.yml
       ```